Home Crosses Pagan symbols & customs Site search

 This cross is typically seen with four or five elongated lozenges, which look like diamonds, arrow heads or perhaps spear heads.

-As a Christian cross, when there are five lozenges, they represent the five wounds that pierced Jesus on the cross.
-These wounds were made by nails in His hands and feet1 and the spearing of His side2.
+As a Christian cross, five lozenges represent the five wounds that pierced Jesus on the cross.
+These wounds were made by nails in His hands and feet and the spearing of His side.

 Alternatively, they can represent the four evangelists, Matthew, Mark, Luke and John, with Christ in the centre (see also Evangelists' Cross)

-As a heraldic cross, the lozenges (French: losangée) represent neither diamonds, arrow heads nor spear heads (see Diamond Cross and Arrow Cross).
+As a heraldic cross, the lozenges (Fr: losangée) do not represent diamonds, arrow heads or spear heads.
 When used in coats of arms, the lozenge is called fusil and there are two origins of this word:

 1. An old French word for 'fuse'.
 A fuse was used to ignite the gunpowder of a musket and the steel tinderbox was called a fuisil.
 Flintlock muskets became known as fusils and the soldiers armed with such muskets were called fusiliers.